Mekolaos/Aternos-On-Discord/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/kozabrada123/Aternos-On-Discord)

+A Discord bot made in Python which manages an Aternos Minecraft server.

+Logins to Aternos and can start the server and take commands from Discord.

 An update of Mekolaos's repo.

-A Discord bot made in Python which manages an Aternos.org server.

-Logins to Aternos and can start the server and take commands from Discord.

 - [Aternos On Discord](#aternos-on-discord)